Getting a Clearer Picture: ADHD Assessments at Aresolution

 Please note:

-• In some instances our assessment is inconclusive and a Psychiatric or Pediatric evaluation is required to confirm the diagnosis. – The assessment process is designed to provide valuable information to understand the client’s needs based on the reason for referral.
+• In some instances our assessment is inconclusive and a Psychiatric or Paediatric evaluation is required to confirm the diagnosis. – The assessment process is designed to provide valuable information to understand the client’s needs based on the reason for referral.
 Not all assessments equate to diagnoses however the information obtained can be valuable for the individual or act as supporting information for another specialist to obtain the final diagnosis.

 • You may not have all the information you require from one assessment, further information can lead to further needs being identified.
 Should this be the case, your psychologist will provide our recommendations to you and you can work with your psychologist to identify next steps where appropriate.